data-edu/data-science-in-education/_book/16-teaching-data-science.md

 statistics by displaying the data in new ways led to productive critique among fifth- and sixth-grade students and their teacher.

-### Consider Representation and Inclusion in the Data and Examples You Use
+### Consider representation and inclusion in the data and examples you use

 One way to think about data is that it is objective and free of decisions about what to value or prioritize.
 Another is to consider data as a process that is